-- Stay in a Tuscan farmhouses overlooking stunning landscapes
+- Staying in a Tuscan farmhouse overlooking stunning landscapes

-- Ride The Montagnola trails, location of a well-known Sienese MTB race
+- Riding the Montagnola trails, the location of a well-known Sienese MTB race

-- Sample the best wines of Chianti, Montepulciano and Montalcino
+- Sampling the best wines of Chianti, Montepulciano and Montalcino

-- Riding down the “Creti Senesi” on a roller coaster ridge ride
+- Riding down the Crete Senesi on a roller-coaster ridge ride

-- Enjoy the journey across Tuscany on a variety of terrain
+- Enjoying the journey across Tuscany on a variety of terrain

-- Visit the famous hilltop towns of San Gimignano, Monteriggioni, San Quirico d‘Orcia, Pienza
+- Visiting the famous hilltop towns of San Gimignano, Monteriggioni, San Quirico d‘Orcia and Pienza

 What an opportunity to see the Tuscan countryside in such an intimate way!